MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/README.md

 ## 2. Data Cleaning :scissors: <a name="cleaning"></a>
 ### [(data_cleaning.py)](https://github.com/MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/blob/main/Step2_data_cleaning.py)
 After scraping the data, I cleaned & feature-engineer it up so that it was usable for our Machine Learning modeling & training.
+The final & cleaned dataset consists of 10 categorical features and 23 numerical features --> 108 numerical features after get dummy variables of categoricals.
 Following changes were made and the following variables were created:

 *	Parsed numeric data out of "Price", removed the -brutto- string
 *	Removed rows without a price (price = -1)